viamrobotics/docs/docs/installation/_index.md

 ---
 To use Viam software with your robot, you need to install and run an executable binary called `viam-server` on the computer you want to use to control the robot.

-If that computer is a single-board-computer like a Raspberry Pi or Beaglebone, you will want to prepare the computer first by setting up the board with a viam-compatible operating system.
+If that computer is a single-board-computer like a Raspberry Pi or Beaglebone, you need to prepare the computer by setting up the board with a viam-compatible operating system.

 See [What is Viam?](/viam/) for more information.